Can I Discharge Private Student Loans in Bankruptcy?

 The final hurdle in the Brunner Test is showing that you’ve made a “good faith effort” to repay your educational loans.
 Like the second part of the test, bankruptcy courts interpret this differently and some are more strict than others.

 As a general rule, most courts want to see that you’ve at least made an effort to find employment, maximize your income, and minimize your expenses.
-They also want to see that you’ve made an effort to make at least one student loan payments or made an attempt to negotiate a repayment plan with the lender.
+They also want to see that you’ve made an effort to make at least one student loan payment or made an attempt to negotiate a repayment plan with the lender.

-Private Student Loan Repayment — What if You Can’t Pay?
+Private Student Loan Repayment—What if You Can’t Pay?

-Federal student loan borrowers often have access to income-based repayment plans loan forgiveness or cancellation for work in certain nonprofit jobs, or forbearance or deferment.
+Federal student loan borrowers often have access to income-based repayment plans, loan forgiveness or cancellation for work in certain nonprofit jobs, or forbearance or deferment.
 As a private student loan borrower, you’re unlikely to have access to these kinds of debt relief, but there are other options.

 You can try to refinance your loans to lower your interest rate and/or monthly payment or try to negotiate a debt settlement to pay less than the full amount you owe.
 However, to be successful with a debt settlement, you may need to be able to offer a large lump-sum payment.